Bruck1701/100DaysOfCloud/Journey/010/Readme.md

 ### Step 2 - Create a Launch Template

-The launch template is used as a set of rules on how ASG will create the new resources, in our case, the new EC2 instances.
+The launch template is used as a set of rules on how ASG will create the new resources - in our case, the new EC2 instances.

 First you name your template, add some description, and for this tutorial I unchecked the Provide guidance checkbox.